Aermoss/PySDL3/README.md

 ## Documentation
 There is no documentation available for now, but the function definitions are exactly the same as the SDL3 function definitions, so you can use the documentation of SDL3.

+## License
+PySDL3 is available under the MIT license.
+See the LICENSE file for more info.